 Firstly, when I used the term ‘underclass’ I was not referring to the working class or even dignified unemployed members of the working class in receipt of state benefits.
 As I have said before I believe strongly in the welfare state.
 What I was referring to was more a behavioural disposition and an attitude and this could be as common with some of the young people I worked with who had jobs, or were in education as it did with some of those who were inactive.
 This attitude could be characterised in terms of a complete disregard for how their behaviour affected other people in the forms of various anti-social behaviours along with an unwillingness to take any responsibility to deal with even the most miniscule aspects of their lives.
 As I documented time and time again it was even a struggle to get many of them to take responsibility for ensuring they received their social welfare entitlements.

 Within the supported housing sector that I worked I encountered plenty of 16-25 year olds from middle class backgrounds who I would view as being part of this underclass.
 The term was never about what socio-economic backgrounds people came from, even if many members of the underclass do come from poor backgrounds they are not by any means wholly representative of the poorest in society.
 There were also plenty of young unemployed adults that I worked with in supported housing who accessed all available resources in terms of education and training.
 Some of them had success in finding work, but even before the crash youth unemployment was stubbornly high due to the deficiencies of free market capitalism.
-This group of young people were overall well behaved, considerate of others and took as much responsibility as they could to improve their situation.
+This group of young people were overall, well behaved, considerate of others and took as much responsibility as they could to improve their situation.
 I would not consider these young people to have been part of the underclass.
 They belonged to the working and unemployed lower middle classes.

 So just how and why did this underclass come about?
 I believe it arose as a result of two factors.
 The first being a swing from the overly authoritarian anti-individualistic rigidly conservative social order of the pre-war period, to the opposite extreme of an excessively liberal social sphere and a decline in the influence of shared collective values in the post war period.

 The second factor was Thatcher’s neo liberal economic transformation of the economy which resulted in the economic decimation of many working class communities.
-Contrary to what many people believe the welfare state actually expanded under Thatcher to deal with the legions of the unemployed her policies created.
-The effects of neo liberal policies extended beyond the economy and in to the cultural and social sphere.
+Contrary to what many people believe, the welfare state actually expanded under Thatcher to deal with the legions of the unemployed her policies created.
+The effects of neo-liberal policies extended beyond the economy and in to the cultural and social sphere.
 As parts of Britain decayed and along with it whole communities, other parts of the country boomed.
 Much of this boom was fuelled by the lifting of restrictions on credit.
-People were being encouraged to consume more and more even if they couldn’t afford it in the here and now.
+People were being encouraged to consume more and more, even if they couldn’t afford it in the here and now.
 Within less than a couple of decades people had gone from being members of communities with some semblance of a shared value system to being nothing more than consumers, mere indebted props of the new economic order.
 Individuals went from identifying with their social ties to being defined by their purchases.
 There were many though within the burgeoning underclass who didn’t have the means or the access to credit to indulge in the consumeristic frenzy in which the rest of the country was embroiled.
 At the same time though, they, like so many others, imbibed the values of the new economic order with its emphasis on personal gain, materialism and a disregard for the social sphere.

 Many did very well out of the neo-liberal economic model including those who managed to escape impoverished backgrounds.
 However, whilst it created much wealth in Britain it also widened the chasm between the haves and the have nots.
 Inequality soared during the Thatcher era and when New Labour came to power they tried to ameliorate the effects of Thatcherite economics whilst at the same time being a cheerleader for it.
 It was like being purposely run down by an ambulance that would then take you to the accident and emergency unit to be bandaged up.
 Throughout the New Labour era there were whole swathes of well-intentioned social policies that sought to undo the excesses of neo-liberalism with mixed results.
-Policies such as the Sure Start initiative and Tax Credits were two such examples.
+Policies such as the Sure Start initiative and Tax Credits were two such laudable examples.

-However, across the public policy sphere New Labour actually exacerbated the existence of the underclass because they didn’t understand that the values you instil in people are just as important as the money you put in their pockets.
+However, across the public policy sphere, New Labour also exacerbated the existence of the underclass because they didn’t understand that the values you instill in people are just as important as the money you put in their pockets.
 It was the influence of those on the mostly middle class cultural left and excessive liberals (who are actually illiberal) within the social policy sphere that were hostile to the concept of collective values that ensured the ranks of the underclass swelled.
 I saw the effects of these policies time and time again in the work I did in education, supported housing, care homes and the Youth Offending Service.
 Gone were the traditional working and lower middle class values of Old Labour.
 Right and wrong had become blurry concepts in the new era of non-judgementalism and cultural relativism.
 Judging anti-social behaviour and giving effective consequences was replaced with creating spurious psychological conditions such as conduct disorder and authority oppositional defiant disorder to name just a few.
 Instead of teaching young people to behave respectfully towards their peers and others in their communities we were instead giving them the message that they had either limited or no control over their behaviour.
 Predictably they lived up to our low expectations.

 There was also a form of class superiority and prejudice implicit across the social policy sphere that was highly disrespectful to those in working class communities.
 I don’t know how many times I encountered middle class social workers, teachers, youth offending workers and care workers who would try and excuse anti-social behaviour as a result of people coming from a lower socio economic background.
 I used to point out that this was insulting to the vast majority of the poorly paid working class and struggling lower middle classes who don’t blight the lives of others by their actions and who are more often than not on the receiving end of the effects of living cheek by jowl with members of the underclass.